adrenaline404/arch-i3wm-x11/README.md

 ./install.sh
 ```

+> !!
+If you encounter problems with incomplete deployment, perform the installation (./install.sh) again after rebooting the system after the first installation to fix the problem.

 ### Advanced Installer Flags (For Developers)

 - `./install.sh --dry-run` : Simulates the installation process without making any actual changes to your system or installing packages.
 Perfect for reviewing what the script does.